-As Sous Chef of the prestigious Peninsula Grill, Bolchoz spent a year under one of Charleston’s most revered chefs, Graham Dailey, learning and honing his craft.
-During this time, Bolchoz was named to the first Zagat’s ‘30 Under 30’ list for Charleston and one of the “Top Nine Culinary Instagram Accounts in the City” by The Post & Courier.
-After promotion to Chef de Cuisine under the leadership of Executive Chef Ramon Taimanglo, Bolchoz helped Peninsula Grill regain the coveted title of “Best Fine Dining in Charleston” in 2018.
-Though he was thriving in a burgeoning culinary career, Bolchoz responded to a lifelong calling and took a hiatus from Peninsula Grill to join the United States Marine Corps, in which he continues to serve as a Corporal in the Reserves.
+As Sous Chef of Peninsula Grill, Bolchoz spent a year under one of Charleston’s most revered chefs, Graham Dailey, learning and honing his craft.
+Though he was thriving in a burgeoning culinary career, Bolchoz ultimately responded to a lifelong calling and took a hiatus from the kitchen to join the United States Marine Corps, where he continues serving as a Corporal in the Reserves.

-When Bolchoz is not in the kitchen, you can find him teeing off on the golf courses, breaking a sweat on a run, or hanging out with his wife, Ariana, new son Mark Daniel the third, and pup Stanley.
+When Bolchoz is not in the kitchen, you can find him teeing off at one of Charleston’s many golf courses, breaking a sweat on a run, or spending time with his wife, Ariana, young son, and pup, Stanley.